 The webinar will be organized to provide both legal analysis of the proposed rule, potential options for CMS in issuing the final rule, and practical considerations in preparing for this game-changing CCJR program:

 The live presentation of this program was approved for 1.0 hour general CLE credit in California and Illinois, and 1.2 general CLE credit in Missouri.
+CLE credit is no longer available for this recording.

 September 15, 2015